Death of Wolfgang Amadeus Mozart: Cause of death

 In a 2000 publication, a team of two physicians (Faith T. Fitzgerald, Philip A. Mackowiak) and a musicologist (Neal Zaslaw) reviewed the historical evidence and tentatively opted for a diagnosis of rheumatic fever.

 The hypothesis of trichinosis was put forth by Jan V. Hirschmann in 2001.

 A suggestion is that Mozart died as a result of his hypochondriasis and his predilection for taking patent medicines containing antimony.
 In his final days, this was compounded by further prescriptions of antimony to relieve the fever he clearly suffered.

 A 2006 article in a UK medical journal considered several theories for Mozart's death and, based on his letters from his last year, dismisses syphilis and other chronic diseases.
 The attending physicians wrote he died with fever and a rash, and a physician they consulted wrote later "this malady attacked at this time a great many of the inhabitants and not for a few of them it had the same fatal conclusions and the same symptoms as in the case of Mozart."
 The article's conclusion was "death came as a result of an acute infectious illness."

-In 2009, British, Viennese and Dutch researchers performed epidemiological research combined with a study of other deaths in Vienna at the time of Mozart's death.
-They concluded that Mozart may have died of a streptococcal infection leading to an acute nephritic syndrome caused by poststreptococcal glomerulonephritis.
-In Austria this disease was also called "Wassersucht" (dropsy/edema).
+Zegers, Weigl, and Steptoe.
+(2009), breaking out of the limited-data regime lamented above by Stafford, did a post-hoc epidemiological study, examining all deaths that occurred in Vienna around the time Mozart died.
+They suggest that he may have died in an epidemic:

+The disease they described was called "Wassersucht" in 18th century Austria.

-In a journal article from 2011, it was suggested that Vitamin D deficiency could have played a role in Mozart's underlying medical conditions leading to his death.
+In a journal article from 2011, it was suggested that vitamin D deficiency could have played a role in Mozart's underlying medical conditions leading to his death.